-5.3 School will:
+School will:

-- Provide a coordinated offer of Early Help, contribute to such arrangements, support interagency working and plans, record on the R4Ch system or other recording site as applicable.
-Maintain the SCR to ensure the suitability of adults working with children on site E.g. Letters of assurance, DBS checks and safeguarding training. - Provide community users with the school's Child Protection and Safeguarding policy
+- Provide a coordinated offer of Early Help, contribute to such arrangements, interagency working and plans, recording on R4Ch system or other recording site as applicable. - Maintain a lettings policy which will seek to ensure suitability of adults working with children on site e.g. requesting evidence of DBS checks. - Provide community users with the school's Child Protection and Safeguarding policy.

-5.4 Parents will:
+Parents will:

-- Have access to the Safeguarding statement, policy and other associated documents. - Be made aware of school's responsibility to safeguard children. - Have access to appropriate signposting for support e.g. Domestic Abuse.
+Have access to Safeguarding statement, policy and other associated documents.

+- Be made aware of school's responsibility to safeguard children. - Have access to appropriate signposting for support eg Domestic Abuse.

-6.0 Roles and Responsibilities
+6. Roles and Responsibilities

-6.1 We will follow the statutory guidance as set out in the latest KCSiE 23 Document (and associated documents and guidance), adhering to the roles, responsibilities and expectations identified for:
+We will follow the statutory guidance as set out in the latest KCSIE (and associated documents and guidance), adhering to the roles, responsibilities and expectations identified for:

 - Governing bodies, proprietors and management committees.

 - The Headteacher

 - The DSL.

-- The DDSL.
+- The DDS.

 - Staff.

-6.2 Governing bodies, proprietors and management committees:
+Governing bodies, proprietors and management committees:

-- All members of the governing body understand and fulfil their responsibilities, namely, to ensure that there is an effective Child Protection and Safeguarding policy, a Behaviour Policy, which includes measures to prevent bullying (including cyberbullying, prejudice-based and discriminatory bullying), together with a Staff Behaviour policy (Code of Conduct) which should, amongst other things, include low-level concerns, allegations against staff and whistleblowing, plus acceptable use of technologies (including the use of mobile devices), staff/pupil relationships and communications including the use of social media.. - Governing bodies and proprietors should ensure appropriate safeguarding arrangements are in place to respond to children who are absent from education, particularly on repeat occasions and/or for prolonged periods, - Governing bodies and proprietors should ensure that all governors and trustees receive appropriate safeguarding and child protection (including online) training at induction and annually thereafter.
+- All members of the governing body understand and fulfil their responsibilities, namely, to ensure that there is a Child Protection and Safeguarding policy together with a Staff Behaviour policy (Code of Conduct). - Governing bodies and proprietors should ensure that all governors and trustees receive appropriate safeguarding and child protection (including online) training at induction.
 This training should equip them with the knowledge to provide strategic challenge to test and assure themselves that the safeguarding policies and procedures in place in schools and colleges are effective and support the delivery of a robust whole school approach to safeguarding.
-Their training should be regularly updated. - Governing bodies and proprietors should ensure their school or college has appropriate filtering and monitoring systems in place and regularly review their effectiveness.
-They should ensure that the leadership team and relevant staff have an awareness and understanding of the provisions in place and manage them effectively.
+Their training should be regularly updated.